 How the Grinch Stole Christmas Movie Review

-The Grinch stole Christmas and nearly made off with this year's record for biggest opening weekend at the box office.
+The Grinch stole Christmas and nearly made off with the year 2000's record for biggest opening weekend at the box office.
 How The Grinch Stole Christmas raked in an estimated $55.1 million on its first weekend, falling only $2.8 million behind the current champ: Mission Impossible 2.
 Not bad considering kidz only pay half price.

 Jim Carrey's performance as the Grinch is awesome.
 Under pounds of green makeup and knotted hair, Jim manages to pull off a wacky character with his usual facial acrobatics.
 Although the trailer makes him look like he is playing the Mask in a Grinch costume, it really doesn't come across that way in the movie.
 You won't forget for a second that you're in Whoville.
 The incredible costumes and sets really make you feel like you're living in a cartoon.